 Like job sites that aren’t ready, callbacks are an expensive problem for the subcontractor and the builder.
 The subcontractor wastes time, manpower and dollars returning to the jobsite; the builder, loses schedule time, delaying the construction process.
 Punch lists also create errors and defects.
 The only way to eliminate punch lists is through standardization.
 This means that work is performed the same way on every jobsite so items aren’t missed or performed incorrectly.

 Quality issues are a common threat in every construction project.
-To truly deliver a best-in-class job, builders can look for these warning signs to tackle problems before they reach their customers.
+Project managers must adjust to this and choose the best quality control program to truly deliver a best-in-class job and improve construction quality management.
+Builders can also look for these warning signs to tackle problems before they reach their customers.